IF YOU FIND YOURSELF FACING A SERIOUS A FELONY OFFENSE

 YOU WILL WANT SOMEONE BY YOUR SIDE WHO KNOWS THIS SYSTEM WELL.

-INDIANA’S NEW CRIMINAL CODE – THAT BECAME EFFECTIVE JULY 1ST, 2014 HAS MADE
+AFTER YEARS OF DEBATE – A NEW CRIMINAL CODE BECAME EFFECTIVE JULY 1ST, 2014

-SIGNIFICANT CHANGES TO THE CLASSIFICATION AND SENTENCING OF FELONY OFFENSES.
+SIGNIFICANT CHANGES CAME TO THE CLASSIFICATION AND SENTENCING OF FELONY OFFENSES.

 WE HAVE REPRESENTED THOSE CHARGED WITH ALL VARIETY OF FELONY OFFENSE,